 Utilize your PMS and other technology to improve pricing decisions, analyze data, and update revenue strategies regularly.
 Track KPIs such as RevPAR, ADR, and occupancy rates to evaluate the performance of your revenue management strategy and adjust pricing to align with market conditions and demand fluctuations.

 Evaluate the performance of each distribution channel and allocate inventory accordingly to minimize distribution costs and maximize revenue.
-Continuously analyze results to gauge performance and make necessary adjustments.
-Experiment regularly to drive ongoing improvements.
+Continuously analyze results to gauge performance and make necessary adjustments, and experiment regularly to drive ongoing improvements.

 What are the most common revenue management strategies in hospitality?